Questions and Answers

 6. What do I hope for in conservation in New England?
 I hope that the participation in planning for protection of our natural resources will include a large part of the population, including students and older people.
 CIC gets into what some colleges are doing to this end.

 7. What do I think about the future of New England?
-All I know is that I have done the work to have the clarity to say that I can positively contribute to many aspects of it, assuming we work together.
+We can improve every aspect of life if we work together.